A guide to prevention for people who enjoy the outdoors

 Walkers on trails maintained by The Fund for North Bennington, Inc. should assume that they run the risk of encountering ticks, and should take suitable precautions.

-For more information about avoiding deer ticks and preventing Lyme Disease, see these sources:
+For more information about avoiding deer ticks and preventing Lyme Disease, see these sources (outside links):